pgovoni21/ABKinase-bistability-traveling-front-dynamics/README.md

 **Group:** Dynamics in Biological Systems <br>
 **Academic Year:** 2020-2021

+**Abstract:** <br>
-**Abstract:** Reliable chromosome segregation is vital to an organism’s long-term survival.
+Reliable chromosome segregation is vital to an organism’s long-term survival.
 Aurora B kinase, one of the key players in this critical mitotic event, uses a spatial gradient in activity to help selectively stabilize kinetochore-microtubule attachments and achieve properly balanced biorientation before chromatid splitting in anaphase.
 A popular theory asserts that Aurora B kinase (ABK) achieves this spatial gradient through the combination of localization, diffusion, and bistable reaction kinetics together with phosphatase (PPase).
 In this report I will discuss the individual aspects of these components in a theoretical context, the experimental effort to construct a minimal kinase-phosphatase system, as well as simulation explorations of the system using two different modeling approaches.

-**Thesis Manuscript Files:** <br>
+**Thesis manuscript:** <br>
 [Main Text](https://github.com/pgovoni21/ABKinase-bistability-traveling-front-dynamics/files/7978798/Govoni_MSc_thesis_main_text.pdf) <br>
 [Supplemental Figures](https://github.com/pgovoni21/ABKinase-bistability-traveling-front-dynamics/files/7978800/Govoni_MSc_thesis_supp_figures.pdf) <br>
 [Supplemental Movies](https://github.com/pgovoni21/ABKinase-bistability-traveling-front-dynamics/files/7987861/Govoni_MSc_thesis_supp_movies.zip)

-**Mass-action model taken from:** <br>
+**Mass-action model used:** <br>
 Zaytsev, Anatoly V., et al. "Bistability of a coupled Aurora B kinase-phosphatase system in cell division." elife 5 (2016): e10644. <br>
 [Article](https://github.com/pgovoni21/ABKinase-bistability-traveling-front-dynamics/files/8017486/Zaytsev_2016_ABkinPP_bistability.pdf)

-**Jupyter Notebook Files:** <br>
+**Jupyter notebook files:** <br>
 The following notebooks walk through the simulations of kinase-phosphatase dynamics concerning reaction, diffusion, and localization of Aurora B kinase as described in my thesis.
 The files mirror the numbered sections of the report, gradually building up the system by:

 - [comparing activation & inactivation (positive & negative) feedback loops in the reaction network (4.1)](https://nbviewer.org/github/pgovoni21/ABKinase-bistability-traveling-front-dynamics/blob/main/4_1_activation_inactivation.ipynb)